LaughingNinja/ABCDisneyWebAPI/README.md

 # ABCDisneyWebAPI
 Take home test
-You will have to create the SQL database/table prior to running the solution.
+You will have to create the SQL database/table/stored procedures prior to running the solution.
 Here's the SQL code to do that:
 CREATE DATABASE Events;
 GO